NPastorale/scripts/README.md

 ### DroidCam Launcher

 - Checks and configures the environment for DroidCam.
 It initializes the app on a connected Android device and uses `droidcam-cli` to use it.

+### macOS Developer Environment Setup

+- Automates the setup of a macOS development environment.
+It checks and installs Command Line Tools for Xcode, Homebrew, Git, and Oh My Zsh.
+Additionally, it installs essential apps like Google Chrome, Kitty, Docker, and Visual Studio Code using Homebrew.

 ### Ubuntu Developer Environment Setup